Netgate is offering COVID-19 aid for pfSense software users, learn more.

 This hasn’t been officially tested, but at least one user has reported that they were able to successfully connect to the GovCloud region.
 They manually added the region us-gov-west-1 to the list of regions in the first step of the wizard and were able to successfully connect to their VPC in that region.
 This may be supported in a future build, but to try without official support, do the following:

 Under the System > Advanced menu, make sure the Enable Secure Shell box is checked.
-This is already done by default on AWS instances, but is off by default on pfSense hardware devices.
+This is already done by default on AWS instances, but is off by default on Netgate hardware devices with pfSense software.

 Log into the instance via SSH.